 Before BU, I earned my master’s degree at Northeastern and my bachelor’s degree at the University of Chicago.
 My committee members are Kevin Lang, Marcus Winters, James Feigenbaum, and Josh Goodman.

-Competitive Occupational Licensure: Doctors and Chiropractors
+Competitive Occupational Licensure: Doctors Versus Chiropractors PDF

 Fewer Licenses, Similar Teachers: Changing Licensing Tests in Indiana PDF (with Marcus A. Winters, PhD)